 This course of study is offered to afford the superior student an opportunity to explore independently subject matter not already offered in the catalog.
-Grade Type: Letter Grade is strongly encouraged.
+Grade Type: Letter Grade

 MAT 400 - Special Topics in Mathematics

 Various appropriate topics of different concentrations are offered each time.
 Student involvement in selection of topics theorems; eigenvectors and eigenvalues.